Suman-Rajbhar/my-todo/README.md

 # my-todo
-Todo listing application developed using OOP PHP with MySql and JQuery
+Todo listing application developed using OOP PHP with MySql and JQuery.
+This is local server optimized.

 ## Configuration (Database)